louislimd/hugo-blog/content/post/Hyperkalemia.md

 >
 > 1. Severe hyperkalemia with ECG changes is a medical emegency.
 > 2. Calcium helps prevent/treat cardiac complications, therefore it should be initial therapy (especially when ECG is abnormal).
-> 3. Treatment that eliminate total body potassium essential (ex.
+> 3. Treatment that eliminates total body potassium essential (ex.
 Kayexalate, diuretics, and dialysis) will wear off with time.

 _Acute therapy_